iOT Enabled AI Waste Management Software Development for Smart Cities

 4) Platform Scope

-The platform scope determines the functionality and also the development cost involving frontend, backend, analytics, and compliance development effort.
+The platform scope determines the functionality and the development costs for frontend, backend, analytics, and compliance.

-• Web dashboard only: A web-only interface is primarily concerned with operational monitoring and decreases cross-platform development expenses.
+• Web dashboard only: A web-only interface is primarily concerned with operational monitoring.
+It also decreases cross-platform development expenses.

 • Mobile app integration: Native or cross-platform mobile apps need API enhancements, user authentication tiers, and device compatibility testing.

-• Reward & token system: Incentive systems need wallet functionality, transaction management, rule engine functionality, and fraud prevention mechanisms.
+• Reward & token system: Incentive systems require wallet functionality, transaction management, a rule engine, and fraud prevention mechanisms.

 • Advanced analytics & ESG reporting module: Predictive analytics engines, carbon calculation functionality, and automated reporting infrastructure need additional data modeling and reporting automation layers.